dhar174/fast_api_demo/README.md

-# FastAPI Image Classifier
+# FastAPI Image Classifier with Web Interface

-A minimal FastAPI application that performs image classification using a pretrained ResNet-18 model from torchvision.
+A modern FastAPI application that performs image classification using ResNet-18 and sentiment analysis using transformers, complete with a beautiful web interface.

 ## Features

-- **Simple API**: Single endpoint for image classification
+- **🖼️ Image Classification**: Upload images for real-time classification using ResNet-18
-- **Pretrained Model**: Uses ResNet-18 trained on ImageNet
-- **Interactive Documentation**: Built-in Swagger UI
-- **File Upload**: Accepts JPEG and PNG images
-- **JSON Response**: Returns predicted class and confidence score
+- **💭 Sentiment Analysis**: Analyze text sentiment using transformer models
+- **🌐 Web Interface**: Modern, responsive frontend with drag-and-drop functionality
+- **📊 Interactive Results**: Visual confidence scores and sentiment indicators
+- **⚡ Real-time Processing**: Fast inference with PyTorch and transformers
+- **📱 Mobile Friendly**: Responsive design that works on all devices

 ## Quick Start